 vii] Production of films and videos, plays, magazines, music.

-viii] Placement of Christian videos in video outlets, or free distribution to all enquirers.
+viii] Christian CDs, DVDs for free distribution to all enquirers.

 The 5 by 5 finger exercise gospel presentation

 The practicalities of evangelism rest on a sound understanding of the gospel.
 There is little point getting all the "levers" right, getting the methodology right, but not getting the message right.
 It is essential for every believer to know the gospel, in the sense of understanding it, and be able to communicate it.
 For an understanding of the gospel refer to The Theology of the Gospel.
 As for being able to communicate the message, it is essential to have a structured presentation on the tip of the tongue.

 The following 5 by 5 presentation uses the five fingers of both hands.
 There are five main points, with the fourth point having five sub points.
 It is just a matter of working through the fingers of both hands, finger by finger.
 On the fourth finger of the first hand, move to the five fingers of the other hand for the five sub points.

 - 1. God, his existence and creation.

 There is a moral loving personal God.
 He has created the whole universe.
 We are a very special part of that creation, created to know and experience his eternal love.

 The trouble is we have ignored God.
 He is now distant from us, and our world is in chaos.